ClementNerma/Rave/docs/books/hybrid.md

 Hello::world(); // Prints: "Hello world!"
 ```

-Note that, by default, all the code we write is located into a namespace called `_main`.
+Note that, by default, all the code we write is located into a namespace called `global`.
 Every single line of code is located in it, at the noticeable exception of the packages.

 So, when we import a package called, for example, `hello_world`, a namespace with the same name is automatically created (if we use the default import syntax).